CODAIT/pardata/CONTRIBUTING.md

     sphinx-autogen -o source/api_reference/autosummary source/api_reference/*.rst

-To generate the HTML files for the docs to the `build` directory (note: this will also automatically regenerate the stubfiles used by `autosummary` prior to generating the html files):
+To generate the HTML files for the docs to the `build` directory (note: this will automatically regenerate the stubfiles used by `autosummary` prior to generating the html files):

-    make html
+    sphinx-build -d build/doctrees source build/html -b html

 To check reST code style compliance, run: